Malina Debnath

 Malina Debnath (born 1976) is an Indian politician from Tripura.
-She was a Member of Tripura Legislative Assembly from Jubarajnagar Assembly constituency in North Tripura district.
+She was a Member of the Tripura Legislative Assembly from the Jubarajnagar Assembly constituency in North Tripura district.

 Personal life

-Debnath earned a Master of Arts in Bengali from Tripura University in 2001.
+Debnath earned a Master of Arts degree in Bengali from Tripura University in 2001.

 Career

-Debnath won the 2022 Tripura byelection representing Bharatiya Janata Party from Jubarajnagar Assembly constituency by a margin of 4,572 votes.
-She took oath on 28 June 2022.
-However, she lost the 2023 Tripura Legislative Assembly election on BJP ticket to Sailendra Chandra Nath of CPI (M) by a narrow margin 296 votes.
+Debnath won a 2022 Tripura by-election representing the Bharatiya Janata Party from the Jubarajnagar Assembly constituency by a margin of 4,572 votes.
+She was sworn in on 28 June 2022.
+However, she lost the 2023 Tripura Legislative Assembly election on the BJP ticket to Sailendra Chandra Nath of the CPI (M) by a narrow margin of 296 votes.